Graduate Program Learning Objectives

 Students reach these objectives in the MS and PhD programs by completing a required set of advanced coursework, accompanied by a period of original research and study of the current literature, culminating in either an MS thesis or a PhD dissertation.

-The MS degree in Chemistry or Biochemistry has two options in addition to required coursework: Plan A requires original research and the production and oral defense of a research thesis.
-Plan B students produce a report on a current topic of importance in the field.
+The MS degree, Plan A, in Chemistry or Biochemistry requires original research and the production and oral defense of a research thesis.
 The PhD requires a substantial body of original research presented in a dissertation.

 The Biochemistry MS and PhD are general biochemistry degrees, with specialization depending on the particular research topic.
 In the Chemistry MS and PhD degree programs students choose an emphasis in analytical, physical, organic, or inorganic chemistry.
 This choice affects particular course requirements and the makeup of their supervisory committee.
 The detailed procedures and requirements for each of the degrees can be found in the Chemistry graduate program handbook and the Biochemistry graduate program handbook.